rdelga80/vite-portfolio/src/assets/articles/22-vike-portfolio-ssg.md

 Previously I would use Vue-Router to grab the slug and dynamically import the markdown article and use Vue's magical dynamic `<component>` helper to render the imported markdown.

-Out of the box Vike works different which allows me to make a tweak or two on this functionality.
+Out of the box Vike works differently which allows me to make a tweak or two on this functionality.

 [Vike recommends not using Vue-Router](https://vike.dev/vue-router) which makes sense for an SSG/SSR site.

 This also is important for the eventual page building process that Vite-SSG failed at.

-Additionally, Vike has some structure pages that direct a developer in more of a Domain Driven Design direction, which means that my site architecture will follow a pattern similar to this:
+Additionally, Vike has an opinionated structure that directs a developer in more of a Domain-Driven Design, which means that my site architecture will follow a pattern similar to this:

 ```
 /src
   /pages
-    +Page.vue
     +Layout.vue
     +Head.vue
     +title.js
     +data.js
     /index
       +Page.vue
-      +Layout.vue
-      +Head.vue
-      +title.js
-      +data.js
     /subPage # route-based
       +Page.vue
       +Layout.vue